Careers at APEX

 Representation matters:

 APEX is committed to developing a robust, competent and diverse workforce representative of the population it serves.
-To meet its employment equity objectives, we strongly encourage candidates to apply who have indicated that they belong to one of the following employment equity groups: Indigenous peoples, persons with disabilities, and visible minorities.
+We strongly encourage candidates to apply who voluntarily wish to identify as members of one or more of the following communities: Women, Indigenous, Persons with disabilities, Racialized, Black, 2SLGBTQIA+, Asian, Religious minorities (e.g.: Muslim, Jewish, etc), Neurodivergent.

 Workplace: